reflectoring/reflectoring.github.io/content/blog/2022/2022-04-10-when-to-use-lombok.md

 ### Creating Immutable Objects Made Easy

 Once created, an immutable object cannot be modified.
 The concept of immutability is vital when creating a Java application.
-Some of its benefits include thread safety, ease of caching, ease of object maintainability.
+Some of its benefits include thread safety, ease of caching, and ease of object maintainability.
 To understand why it is a good idea to make classes immutable refer to [this article](https://reflectoring.io/java-immutables/).

 Lombok provides the `@Value` annotation to create immutable classes: